-In order to perform a rigorous assessment of the VAT refunds and VAT reimbursement processes across the EU, consistent and sufficiently detailed data has to be available across the EU-28 to allow for comparison within and between all Member States.
+In order to be able to perform a rigorous assessment of the VAT refunds and VAT reimbursement process across the EU, consistent and sufficiently detailed data has to be available across the EU-28 to allow for comparison within and between all Member States.

-However, as outlined in section 6.1, it became apparent throughout the course of this study that tax administrations rarely collect data on a systematic basis and the format of data differs between Member States (driven in part by differences in the baseline VAT system, such as filing frequencies).
+However, as outlined earlier in section 6.1, it became apparent throughout the course of this study that tax administrations rarely collect data on a systematic basis and the format of data differs between in Member States (driven in part by differences in the baseline VAT system, such as filing frequencies).

-Moreover, through administering the tax administration survey it became apparent that relevant data is gathered by multiple teams and/or units within the same department, or sometimes across multiple departments, within a tax administration.
-Data collected by tax administrations also varied in completeness and level of detail, hampering the ability to make meaningful comparisons across the EU.
+Moreover, through administering the tax administration survey it became apparent that relevant data are gathered by multiple teams and/or units within the same department, or sometimes across multiple departments within a tax administration.
+Data collected by tax administrations also varied in completeness and level of detail between Member States, hampering the ability to make meaningful comparisons across the EU.

-Given the importance to businesses of well-functioning VAT refund and reimbursement procedures and the need to protect government revenue from abuse, it is essential that the appropriate administrators in each Member State collect and analyse data to manage process efficiency and drive improvements.
+Given the importance of well-functioning VAT refund and reimbursement procedures to businesses and the need to protect government revenue from abuse, it is essential that the appropriate administrators in each Member State collect and analyse data to manage process efficiency and drive improvements.

-The implementation of systematic data collection frameworks by EU-28 tax administrations is the first step in aiding the gathering of consistent and comparable information on VAT refunds and VAT reimbursements in.
+The implementation of systematic data collection frameworks by EU-28 tax administrations is the first step in aiding the gathering of consistent and comparable information on VAT refunds and VAT reimbursements in each Member State.